hugo-bm/SBSeg25ArtigoMIRAK/README.md

 </br>

-Você deve inserir a opção "``1``" para instalar corretamente o artefato.
+Para garantir a instalação correta do artefato, selecione a opção "``1``".

 </br>